<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 • You noticed that something is missing on your return.
 Maybe you wanted to have some deductions on your return to lower your tax liability, but they somehow didn’t get recorded.

-• While this is less common, you may see something on your return that shouldn’t be there.
+• You see something on your return that shouldn’t be there.
+This is less common, but it happens.
 For example, there is a large sum under “other expenses,” which is a red flag.
 If you amend the return and remove that, you can help prevent an audit.

 The Process of Amending a Business Tax Return